C-Shi/dynamic-bill/README.md

   - Contribution charts showing who paid what
   - Utilization tracking for budgeted activities
   - Settlement visualization
+  - Participant breakdown for each expense
+  - Pyment distribution for each payer
+  - Insights on spending pattern
 - 💵 **Budget Management**: Set and track budgets for activities
 - ⚡ **Real-time Updates**: Automatic calculations of balances and settlements